irsalsss/irsal-notes/README.md

 The `swagger.json` file will be created in `apps/api/swagger.json`.
 This file is used by the web app to generate TypeScript API client code (via Orval).

+Once started, the swagger will be accessible at: http://localhost:3001/api

 ## What's inside?

 This Turborepo includes the following packages/apps: